Thuynh808/HA-WebTrack/README.md

 # HA-WEBTRACK Project

-## Overview and Components
+## Overview

-The HA-WEBTRACK project establishes a high-availability web server environment using open-source tools, automated with Ansible, and secured by SELinux in enforcing mode.
-This robust setup includes critical services and monitoring, streamlined for scalability and reliability.
+The HA-WEBTRACK project utilizes RHCSA and RHCE principles to develop a high-availability web server monitoring environment with open-source tools.
+Automated with Ansible and secured by SELinux, the setup includes establishing infrastructure, implementing alert rules, and creating a monitoring dashboard.
+The project further extends to testing system robustness through generating high load and analyzing failover.
+Converting Ansible playbooks into roles has streamlined installation and management, enhancing code reusability and update efficiency.
+This structured approach offers practical experience in system monitoring and metrics analysis.

 ### Key Components